Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Methodology

 \subsubsection{Interactive Motion Entropy Model}

-Given the quantized bi-directional motion latent representations ($\hat{m}_{t\rightarrow f}$, $\hat{m}_{t\rightarrow m}$), we propose an interactive motion entropy model to estimate their probability distributions for arithmetic coding.
-First, we derive the motion hyperprior $z_t^m$ and motion temporal prior $o_t^m$ through:
+Given the quantized bi-directional motion latent representations ($\hat{m}_{t\rightarrow f}$, $\hat{m}_{t\rightarrow b}$), we propose an interactive motion entropy model to estimate their probability distributions for arithmetic coding.
+First, we derive a motion hyperprior $z_t^m$ through a motion hyper encoder $\mathcal{E}_h^m$ and a motion hyper decoder $\mathcal{D}_h^m$:

+Then, we use a motion temporal prior extractor $\mathcal{T}^m$~\cite{sheng2025bi} to leverage the temporal correlation in motion vectors.

+The extractor $\mathcal{T}^m$, composed of four convolutional layers with downsampling, takes the concatenated bi-directional motion vectors ($v_{b\rightarrow f}$, $v_{f\rightarrow b}$) as inputs and generates a motion temporal prior $o_t^m$.
+The output $o_t^m$ has the same spatial resolution and channel number as the motion latent representations ($\hat{m}_{t\rightarrow f}$, $\hat{m}_{t\rightarrow b}$), allowing it to serve as a direct motion temporal prior in the motion entropy model.